tburnett/wtlike/README.md

 We convert each pair of photon and spacecraft files to two DataFrame tables with the minimum information needed to evaluate the likelihood, as compressed as possible.
 Particularly, the energy and position are binned.
 Details can be seen in the module [data_man](https://tburnett.github.io/wtlike/data_man).

-The entire data set in this format occupies <2 GB.
+The entire data set (SOURCE class, energy>100 MeV) in this format occupies ~2 GB.

 ### Select Data for a source